TorchEnsemble-Community/Ensemble-Pytorch/docs/quick_start.rst

 Install from Source
 -------------------

-You can install the latest version of Ensemble-PyTorch with the following command:
+You can use the latest version of Ensemble-PyTorch with the following command:

 .. code-block:: bash